GSA/digitalgov.gov/content/posts/2014-07-24-how-the-american-battle-monument-commission-developed-its-first-mobile-app.md

 ---
-url: /2014/07/24/how-the-american-battle-monument-commission-developed-its-first-mobile-app/
 date: 2014-07-24 10:06:53 -0400
 title: How the American Battle Monument Commission Developed its First Mobile App
 summary: The job of the American Battle Monument Commission (AMBC) is to manage all overseas cemeteries and memorials from WWI and WWII.
 There are over 200,000 veterans who are buried or memorialized at these cemeteries.
-When ABMC began thinking about releasing a native mobile
+When ABMC began thinking about releasing a native
 authors:
   - zeshan-khan
 categories: